 \subsection{The operator algebras $Q_W$ and $\bfD_F$}

-This paper is concerned with various divided difference operators acting on the cohomology of $G/B$.
+This paper is concerned with various divided difference operators acting on $\hh_T(G/B)$, the equivariant oriented cohomology of $G/B$.
 To create an algebraic framework for these operators, following \cite{CZZ1, CZZ2} we localize $S$ at $\{x_\alpha\}$ to create an algebra out of this localization and the Weyl group, as follows.
-Define $Q:=S[\frac{1}{x_\al}|\al\in \Sigma]$, and